MTG/sms-tools/software/README.txt

-This directory include all the software
+This directory includes all the software included in the sms-tools.